wavefrontHQ/docs/pages/doc/dashboards_managing.md

 ## Editing a Dashboard

+When editing a dashboard, you can make changes to the dashboard description, name, dashboard variables, sections, and charts.

 The process for editing an existing dashboard can be started from the All Dashboards page or directly from the existing dashboard page:

 -   From the All Dashboards page, locate the dashboard and select ![action_menu.png](images/action_menu.png#inline) **> Edit**.
 -   From a dashboard, click the pencil icon <i class="fa-pencil fa"/> on the right side below the task bar, and select **Edit**.

-When editing a dashboard, you can make changes to the dashboard description, name, dashboard variables, sections, and charts.

-{% include note.html content="Wavefront [system dashboards](dashboards_introductory.html) are read-only and cannot be edited.
-If you want to make changes to one of them you must first clone it." %}
+{% include note.html content="Wavefront [system dashboards](dashboards_introductory.html) are read-only and edits cannot be saved.
+If you want to make changes to a system dashboard you must first clone it." %}

 ### Dashboard Description and Name